-Don't forget to check when each of your subject teachers are holding revision sessions for your GCSE's - the Revision Timetable is outlined in this booklet.
+Don't forget to check when each of your subject teachers are holding revision sessions for your GCSE's.
 Try to attend as many as you can - your teachers are experts at preparing students for exams and have lots of past papers for you to try.